• Skip to primary navigation

 • Yellow Onion: adds a delicious savory flavoring to the stir-fry

 • Carrot, Bell Pepper, Shiitake Mushrooms, Snow Peas, Napa Cabbage: you can mix and match the vegetables based on your preference.
-You can add broccoli, cauliflower, any mushrooms of your choice, green beans etc. This is your stir fry go-nuts!
+You can add broccoli, cauliflower, any mushrooms of your choice, green beans etc. This is your stir-fry go-nuts!

 • Green Onions: are used for garnish

 • Lo Mein: Opt for a pre-cooked egg lo mein noodle for the best taste.
-You can find in the refrigerated aisle of a Chinese or Asian grocery store.
+You can find it in the refrigerated aisle of a Chinese or Asian grocery store.
 I like a thicker noodle so I opted for that one.
 You can always use dried noodles or spaghetti noodles as well.
 To cook, simply follow the instructions on the package.

 All of the mix-ins for lo mein prepped and in glass bowls

-📝 How To Make
+How To Make Chicken Lo Mein

 This 30-minute chicken lo mein recipe is incredibly easy to make and is so delicious.
 All you will need to do is make the sauce, prepare the ingredients, and toss everything together in a wok!